briandrum/codes.forchagrin.com/_chapters/chapter-501-general-provisions-and-penalty.md

     is imposed and the authority to arrest violators is conferred, within the limits of that statutory duty and authority;

-    3. _(3)_ A mayor or manager in the mayor’s or manager’s capacity as chief conservator of the peace within the mayor’s or manager’s municipal corporation;
+    3. _(3)_ A mayor or manager in the mayor's or manager's capacity as chief conservator of the peace within the mayor's or manager's municipal corporation;

-    4. _(4)_ A member of an auxiliary police force organized by county, township or municipal law enforcement authorities, within the scope of the member’s appointment or commission;
+    4. _(4)_ A member of an auxiliary police force organized by county, township or municipal law enforcement authorities, within the scope of the member's appointment or commission;

     5. _(5)_ A person lawfully called pursuant to Ohio R.C.
 311.07 to aid a